 Find Your Training Site

-- Click Sample Area on the Top Link Bar.
+- Click Training Area on the Top Link Bar.

 - Click Hardware Upgrade on the Project Hierarchy web part.